pcomitz/668/is651-Chapter02.md

 ### Java ObjectScript Notation

 Java ObjectScript Notation, commonly referred to as [JSON](https://www.json.org/json-en.html), is a lightweight, text-based, human-readable format for data representation.
 It is widely used in distributed applications and in many cases it has replaced XML.
-It is very widley used in web services particularly RESTful web services.
+It is very widley used in web services, particularly RESTful web services.
+Listing 2.3 is a simple JSON example.
+Note the following:
+- JSON is a more compact notation that XML.
+- JSON provides for the use of arrays.
+- JSON is easier to parse that XML.
+JSON can be parsed directly by Javascript.
+XML generally requires the use of a parser, although it is is inlcuded as part of the base functionality in some programming environments.

     "array": [
         1,